 - Make it clear that other buyers are also seriously interested in the business.

-7. Choosing a buyer
+7. Choosing a buyer for your business

 You should now finalise sale terms.